Boosting Your People's Confidence and Ability

 A feedback session should discuss no more than two issues.
 Any more than that and you risk the person feeling attacked and demoralized.

-You should also stick to behaviors the person can actually change or influence.
+You should also stick to behaviors he can actually change or influence.

-A good rule is start off with something positive.
+A good rule is to start off with something positive.
 This helps put the person at ease.
-It also lets them "see" what success looks like and this helps them to take the right steps next time.
+It will also allow her to "see" what success looks like and what steps she needs to take next time to get it right.

 Make sure you both know what needs to be done to improve the situation.
 The main message should be that you care and want to help the person grow and develop.
-Set goals and make plans to monitor and evaluate progress.
-Use the SMART acronym and define specific steps and milestones, or the GROW model to motivate people to deliver the change you want.
+Set goals and make plans to monitor and evaluate his progress.
+Use the SMART acronym and define specific steps and milestones, or the GROW model to motivate him to deliver the change that you want.

 The whole purpose of feedback is to improve performance.
 You need to measure whether or not that is happening and then make adjustments as you go.
 Be sure to document your conversations and discuss what is working and what needs to be modified.

-Feedback is a two way street.
-You need to know how to give it effectively and at the same time model how to receive it constructively.
+Feedback is a two-way street.
+You need to know how to give it effectively and how to receive it constructively.